Ministries of Service

 - those who set up the altar before and clean up after worship (Sacristans)

 - those who help at the altar during worship (Acolytes)

-- those who help distribute Holy Communion (Eucharistic Ministers)
+- those who help distribute Holy Communion (Licensed Eucharistic Ministers)

 A description of each of these ministries follows, including a contact person.
 For more general questions please contact our Rector, The Rev. Robin Biffle.